dblock/kahneraja.github.io/_posts/2016-01-09-what-is-a-feedback-seeking-culture-and-how-do-we-get-there.md

 Receive feedback without getting caught up in triggers, boundaries, displacement, identity, truth, perspective and tracks is a big challenge.
 This takes significant training.

 Forming resolutions and agreements.
 Greater intimacy, and a spirit of co-operation.
 Clarity around common goals and shared responsibility.
 Clearer success targets.
 Higher levels of tolerance and compassion.
 Flexible and forgiving.
-Progressive and regressive.

 #### Stage 4.
 Seeking